Sunday, September 24, 2023

 Share

 Mushrooms have long captivated our attention — and for good reason.
-The benefits of mushrooms run the gamut, which now includes the ability to become vegan leather, meat, and a tool for better physical and mental health.
+The benefits of mushrooms run the gamut and now include viable vegan leather, meaty meat-free meat, and improved physical and mental health.

-If you need convincing that mushrooms are indeed having a moment, look no further than their recent pop culture appearances: There was Timothée Chalamet’s bespoke Stella McCartney mushroom suit and Katy Perry’s return to Saturday Night Live in a mushroom-centric stage outfitted with a set and dancers dressed as amanita muscaria, those red-and-white mushrooms featured in Alice in Wonderland and countless other stories and fairy tales.
-There’s also Harry Styles’ Pleasing pop-up shop and second collection all spored out in mushrooms galore.
+But, fairy-tale or not, there are plenty of modern examples showcasing our obsession with the magic and mystery of fungi.
+Look no further than Timothée Chalamet’s bespoke Stella McCartney mushroom suit or Katy Perry’s return to Saturday Night Live in a mushroom-centric stage outfitted with a set and dancers dressed as amanita muscaria.
+There’s also Harry Styles’ Pleasing pop-up shop and collection all spored out in mushrooms galore.
 A$AP Rocky’s first foray into home decor featured cacti and mushrooms.
+It’s not always good fun news, either; most recently, a report that an Alaska Airlines pilot under the influence of psychedelic mushrooms tried to turn of the plane’s engines, went viral.

-Mushrooms are so much more than their magical storybook history though.
-They’ve been prized and valued by cultures around the world since pre-history — and modernity is giving them new life in a host of novel applications including a vegan leather alternative, plant-based meat, and viable drug alternatives for treating depression, anxiety, and PTSD, among other uses.
+Mushrooms have been prized and valued by cultures around the world since pre-history — and modernity is giving them new life in a host of novel applications including a vegan leather alternative, meat, and viable drug alternatives for treating depression, anxiety, and PTSD, among other uses.

 Courtesy Ylanite Koppens on Pexels